cmeiklejohn/cmeiklejohn.github.io/_posts/2021-10-06-filibuster-2.markdown

 focusing on library-level fault injection through method or function interposition.

-The architecture of Filibuster, a prototype implementation of SFIT, is shown below.
+The architecture of Filibuster, the prototype implementation of SFIT, is shown below.
 In this architectural diagram, we see an example where Service A talks to B, and B talks to C before returning a response back to the caller.
 At each step of communication, interposition placed at Service A, B, and C's server and client libraries communicates with a centralized testing server in order